 My friend Len Penzo recently mentioned “Grape” as a slang term for a clueless car buyer.
-I’d never heard the term, but was inspired to dig up some other insulting car dealer jargon for your reading enjoyment.
+I’d never heard the term, but was inspired to dig up some other insulting car salesman terminology jargon for your reading enjoyment.

 Car Salesman Terms for Customers and their Trade-ins

 Beback: A customer who doesn’t buy and swears they’ll “be back”.

 Blue Hair or Silver Hair: A senior citizen.

 Bunny: A customer who does not negotiate very well and is taken in for huge profits.

 Buried: Describes a customer who owes far more than their trade-in is worth.

 Crop duster: A car that blows smoke out of the tailpipe.

 Deadbeat or Roach: A customer with a bad credit history.

 A “Get Me Done”: A customer with bad credit that is more concerned with getting financed than the vehicle they buy.